MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-overview.md

 ## Continuous Integration / Delivery

 In addition to being able to use the CodePush CLI to "manually" release updates, we believe that it's important to create a repeatable and sustainable solution for continuously delivering updates to your app.
 That way, it's simple enough for you and/or your team to create and maintain the rhythm of performing agile deployments.
-In order to assist with setting up a CodePush-based CD pipeline, refer to the following integrations with various CI servers:
+To assist with setting up a CodePush-based CD pipeline, refer to the following integrations with various CI servers:

 - [Azure DevOps](https://marketplace.visualstudio.com/items?itemName=ms-vsclient.code-push) - Azure DevOps (formerly known as VSTS) also has extensions for publishing to [HockeyApp](https://marketplace.visualstudio.com/items?itemName=ms.hockeyapp) and the [Google Play](https://github.com/Microsoft/google-play-vsts-extension) store, so it provides a pretty great mobile CD solution in general.
 - [Travis CI](https://github.com/mondora/code-push-travis-cli)